Data management is the responsible stewardship of data throughout its lifecycle.

 Improper data management can lead to IT security incidents, which are a cause of identity theft, reputational harm, lawsuits, and extremely expensive damages.
 The goal of data management is to mitigate these risks without impairing University operations.

 Data must be managed throughout its lifecycle, from acquisition (when the data is obtained) to disposition (when the data is disposed of).
 To better understand data management as a whole, you can think of it in terms of the following processes:

 - Data acquisition: The process of collecting data, including what data is acquired, how, and why.

 - Data utilization: The process of using data to support University missions.

-- Data maintenance: The process of organizing and curating data according to business needs.
+- Data maintenance: The process of organizing and curating data according to institutional needs.

 - Data access: The process of sharing and accessing data as appropriate.

 - Data protection: The process of protecting data's confidentiality, integrity, and availability.